sanger-tol/agp-tpf-utils/README.md

         gap of unknown length.
 (The other gap type *N* is for gaps of known length.)
-    - **column 6** The default length in the specification for *U* gaps is 100 base pairs, but we use 200 bp gaps, as prodcued by [yahs](https://github.com/sanger-tol/yahs)
+    - **column 6** The default length in the specification for *U* gaps is 100 base pairs, but we use 200 bp gaps, as produced by [yahs](https://github.com/sanger-tol/yahs)
     - **column 7** has *scaffold*, signifying a gap between two contigs in a scaffold.